-Many employers have found that the best way to educate millennials is via their phones.
-Online education modules in 10 to 15-minute increments seem to work best.
-Spend some time figuring out what sort of information sharing platform will be most effective in your culture.
-Hour long, in-person presentations to employees aren’t always the best way to go.
+Progressive employers have found that the best way to educate millennials is via their phones.
+Online education modules in 10- to 15-minute increments seem to work best.
+Spend some time figuring out what sort of information-sharing platform will be most effective in your culture.
+Hour-long, in-person presentations to employees are often no longer the best option.

 Deciding Who Will Provide Services

-Review and update your employee education strategy today using these 401k education best practices!
+Review and update your employee education program today using these 401k education best practices!

 Robert C. Lawton, AIF, CRPS is the founder and President of Lawton Retirement Plan Consultants, LLC.
 Mr. Lawton is an award-winning 401(k) investment adviser with over 30 years of experience.
-He has consulted with many Fortune 500 companies, including: Aon Hewitt, Apple Inc., AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Car Company, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
+He has consulted with many Fortune 500 companies, including: Aon Hewitt, Apple, AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Corporation, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs, and many others.
 Mr. Lawton may be contacted at (414) 828-4015 or firstname.lastname@example.org.